kmcconeghy/R-Methods/docs/01-vcovHC.md

 Where $e$ squared residuals, $n$ is the sample size, and $k$ are the number of regressors.

-The Standard errors above can be replicated manually like so:
+With this information the standard errors above can be replicated manually like so:

 ```r
 # get X matrix/predictors